777arc/textbook/content/rds.rst

 .. image:: ../_images/fm_before_demod.svg
    :align: center
    :target: ../_images/fm_before_demod.svg
+   :alt: Power spectral density (PSD) of an FM radio signal before any demodulation

 That being said, it's important to understand that when you FM modulate a signal, a higher frequency in the data signal will lead to a higher frequency in the resulting FM signal.
 So that signal centered at 67 kHz being present is increasing the total bandwidth occupied by the transmitted FM signal, as the maximum frequency component is now around 75 kHz as shown in the first PSD above.  `Carson's bandwidth rule <https://en.wikipedia.org/wiki/Carson_bandwidth_rule>`_ applied to FM tells us that FM stations occupy roughly 250 kHz of spectrum, which is why we usually sample at 250 kHz (recall that when using quadrature/IQ sampling, your received bandwidth equals your sampling rate).